Peru judge orders 18-month detention for ousted president

 LIMA, Peru (AP) — A Peruvian judge on Thursday ordered ousted President Pedro Castillo to remain in custody for 18 months, approving a request from authorities for time to build their rebellion case against him.

-The judge’s decision came a day after the government declared a police state as it struggles to calm violent protests that have led to at least eight deaths.
+The judge’s decision came a day after the government declared a police state as it struggles to calm violent protests that have led to at least 14 deaths.
+The Ministry of Health reported 40 people were hospitalized for injuries suffered during the civil unrest.

 The protests erupted after Castillo was voted out of power by lawmakers last week, following his attempt to dissolve Congress ahead of an impeachment vote.